loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

 If calico configures the network in BGP mode, loxilb must also operate in BGP mode. loxilb supports BGP functions based on goBGP.
 The following description assumes that calico is already set to use BGP mode.

 ### 4.1 loxilb BGP mode setup
-If you create a loxilb container with the following command, it will run in BGP mode.
+If we create a loxilb container with the following command, it will run in BGP mode.
 The -b option at the end of the command is to enable BGP mode in loxilb.

 ```
 sudo docker run -u root --cap-add SYS_ADMIN --restart unless-stopped \